multpix/ckeditor_and_slim/README.md

-# Rails5 with Slim and Ckeditor
+# Rails5 with Slim and CKEditor

 ```
 ruby       2.4.0